vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-The Binary State Machine (SM) is one of the six secondary state machines receiving instructions, called Binary Actions, from the Main State Machine Executor.
+The Binary State Machine (SM) is one of the six secondary state machines that receives instructions, called Binary Actions, from the Main State Machine Executor.

 It is responsible for the execution of all binary operations in the zkProver.

 As a secondary state machine, the Binary State Machine has the executor part (the Binary SM Executor) and an internal Binary PIL (program) which is a set of verification rules, written in the PIL language.
-The Binary SM Executor is written in two versions; Javascript and C/C++.
+The Binary SM Executor is written in two versions: Javascript and C/C++.

-The Polygon Hermez Repo is here  [https://github.com/0xPolygonHermez](https://github.com/0xPolygonHermez)
+The Polygon Hermez Repo is here:  [https://github.com/0xPolygonHermez](https://github.com/0xPolygonHermez)

 **Binary SM Executor**: [sm_binary.js](https://github.com/0xPolygonHermez/zkevm-proverjs/blob/main/src/sm/sm_binary.js)